Christina, Queen of Sweden: Palazzo Farnese

-Christina had settled down in the Palazzo Farnese, which belonged to the Duke of Parma.
+Christina finally settled down in the Palazzo Farnese, which belonged to the Duke of Parma.
 Every Wednesday she held the palace open to visitors from the higher classes who kept themselves busy with poetry and intellectual discussions.
 Christina opened an academy in the palace on 24 January 1656, called Academy of Arcadia, where the participants enjoyed music, theater, and literature.
 The poet Reyer Anslo was presented to her.
 Belonging to the Arcadia-circle was also Francesco Negri, a Franciscan from Ravenna who is regarded as the first tourist to visit North Cape, Norway.
 Another Franciscan was the Swede Lars Skytte, who, under the name pater Laurentius, served as Christina's confessor for eight years.

 Twenty-nine-year-old Christina gave occasion to much gossip when socializing freely with men her own age.
 One of them was Cardinal Decio Azzolino, who had been a secretary to the ambassador in Spain, and responsible for the Vatican's correspondence with European courts.
 He was also the leader of the Squadrone Volante, the free-thinking "Flying Squad" movement within the Catholic Church.
 Christina and Azzolino were so close that the pope asked him to shorten his visits to her palace, but they remained lifelong friends.
 In a letter on 26 January 1676 to Azzolino Christina writes (in French) that she would never offend God or give Azzolino reason to take offense, but this "does not prevent me from loving you until death, and since piety relieves you from being my lover, then I relieve you from being my servant, for I shall live and die as your slave."
 As he had promised to remain celibate, his replies were more reserved.
 In the meantime Christina learned that the Swedes had confiscated all her revenue as the princess had become a Catholic.